-Fab Five Cheerleaders: Where Are They Now?
-Update
+Fab Five: Where Are the Texas Cheerleaders Now?

-‘Fab Five: The Texas Cheerleader Scandal’ is a tv film that premiered in 2008 on Lifetime.
-Directed by Tom McLoughlin, the story is based on the real-life events that had taken place at McKinney North High School in McKinney, Texas, in 2006.
+‘Fab Five: The Texas Cheerleader Scandal’ is a television film that premiered in 2008 on Lifetime.
+Directed by Tom McLoughlin, this original is based on the real-life events that took place at McKinney North High School in McKinney, Texas, in 2006.
 A group of five teenage cheerleaders became infamous for their violation of the school rules.
-Coach Michaela Ward was unable to control the girls after she found out that they were creating a ruckus outside the school campus — such as partying, drinking, visiting adult stores, and posting their activities online.
-Even within the school premises, the Fab Five would break the decorum, disrupt classes, and resort to truancy.
-Ward, after being unable to deal with the problem, resigned in October 2006.
-She related the whole story before Lifetime Television, who then made a film based on these very events.
+They basically created a ruckus outside campus in the form of drinking, partying, visiting adult stores, and posting their activities online.
+Even within the premises, they would break the decorum, disrupt classes, and resort to truancy.

-The mean girls who called themselves the Fab Five comprised Karrissa Theret, Danielle Billelo, Shaunika Dancy, Brittney Rader, and Elizabeth Griffin.
-Since the original scandal took place almost 14 years back, you might be wondering where are the teens now.
-How are they doing in their lives?
+These mean girls, who called themselves the Fab Five, comprised Karrissa Theret, Danielle Billelo, Shaunika Dancy, Brittney Rader, and Elizabeth Griffin.
+So now, since the original scandal took place almost 18 years ago, you might be wondering where the then-teens are now.
 Let’s find out.

 Danielle Billelo

+Despite Danielle’s actions in school, she was able to graduate and enroll at the University of Mississippi in 2007, from where she ultimately walked away in 2012 with a Bachelor’s degree in hospitality administration/management.
+She then evolved into a Special Event Manager at Tech Titans (2013-2016), Special Event Manager at The Richardson Chamber of Commerce (2014-2016), and Event & Office Manager at Flexport (2016-2017).
+However, today, she’s employed at T. Rowe Price, where she served as a Project Manager for two years before being promoted to Sr. Project Manager in 2019 – a title she holds to this day.

-Danielle met Alex in 2007 while she was a freshman at the university.
-They started dating and after graduating in 2012, the couple moved to New York City.
-In Christmas 2018, Alex proposed her in the most romantic way possible and she said yes.
-The pair eventually tied the knot and they are now leading a content, happy life.
+As for Danielle’s personal standing, she reportedly met a young man named Alex in 2007 while she was a freshman at the university.
+They soon started dating, and after graduating in 2012, the couple moved to New York City.
+Then, fast-forwarding to Christmas 2018, he proposed in the most romantic way possible, to which she obviously said yes.
+The pair eventually tied the knot and are now leading a content, happy life.

 Shaunika Dancy